retrosnob/retrosnob.github.io/pythonbyexample.md

 height = int(input("Enter your height (m): "))
 print("Your height is " + str(height))
 ```
+### Program 2
-### Program 2This program asks the height in metres of two people.
+This program asks the height in metres of two people.
 It then adds them together and prints the result.
 It doesn't work properly.
 ```Python
 n1 = input("Enter the first height (m): ")
 n2 = input("Enter the second height(m): ")